LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 on a wider range of Prolog compilers, overcoming portability problems.
 Some Prolog compilers don't support a module system.
-Among those Prolog compilers which support a module system, the lack of standardization leads to several issues, specially with semantics, operators, and meta-predicates.
+Among those Prolog compilers which support a module system, the lack of standardization leads to several issues, notably with semantics, operators, and meta-predicates.
 In addition, the conversion allows you to take advantage of Logtalk more powerful abstraction and reuse mechanisms such as separation between interface from implementation, inheritance,